deepshivu/studyrepo/README.md

-The five pillars of AWS Well-Architected Framework guide you in building secure, resilient, efficient, and cost-effective applications.
+5.The five pillars of AWS Well-Architected Framework guide you in building secure, resilient, efficient, and cost-effective applications.
 Below are the pillars along with AWS services that can help achieve these standards:

 1. Operational Excellence
 Focuses on running and monitoring systems effectively and continuously improving processes and procedures.